marcosivni/WebHigiia/model/Model.md

 INSERT INTO Pool VALUES (1, 1, 'U_Mammogram');
 ```

-Higiia is now ready to query the mammogram dataset.
+WebHigiia is now ready to query the mammogram dataset.

 ## Querying a dataset

-Upon entering into the system, Higiia loads the pool of query images so that the user can select one case and proceed.
+Upon entering into the system, WebHigiia loads the pool of query images so that the user can select one case and proceed.
 Next, the query parameters must be defined.
 Some important points to take note of:

 1. *Similarity Parameters*
 - Search Type: